-HubSpot’s focus on creating a quick to learn and easy-to-master system helps you see ROI faster by eliminating onboarding pains.
+HubSpot’s focus on creating a quick to learn and the easy-to-master system helps you see ROI faster by eliminating onboarding pains.
 All of their Hubs were created in-house and with a unified codebase, creating a consistent user experience where tools work in concert with each other.

 The same can’t be said for Salesforce.
 Despite having robust systems and powerful features, Salesforce takes time to learn and master.
 This complexity may mean that your teams aren’t getting the most of your investment.

 Can Salesforce and HubSpot’s services scale with your business?